 Turkish street food that is ideal for a quick bite or lunch

 Balik Ekmek or the fish sandwich is the simplest yet very delicious quick bite among Turkish street foods.
 Found in Eminonu and Karakoy areas, Balik Ekkmek is probably the second most famous Turkish food in Istanbul.
 It calls for grilled fish filet, onions, lettuce, and a squeeze of lemon juice.

 - Eminönü square

 Often called the Turkish pizza because of its appearance, this nickname doesn’t do justice to what this dish represents.
 This doughy and crunchy meal is yet another simple staple of the Istanbul street food list.
 It’s a local favorite lunch snack.

 Istanbul street food stalls are home to one of the most controversial meals – kokoreç.
-This spiced and skewered sheep’s intestine does set a lot of people off, because of the main ingredient.
+This spiced and skewered sheep’s intestine sets many people off because of the main ingredient.
 Served on a half bread loaf, the grilled meat is topped with oregano, chili, and cumin.
 Trust me, you won’t even taste anything unusual.

 Tantuni is a meat wrap that comes from Southern Turkey.
 Originally, it was created as a poor man’s meal, but it surely got popular amongst other Turkish street foods.
 Consisting of beef slices, peppers, tomatoes, and a good amount of spices, the mixture is rolled in the thinnest wheat lavash.
 It comes either a very spicy or non-spicy version, but according to locals, authentic Tantuni should leave your lips a bit burning hot.